Big Data for Sustainable

 With the Economic Commission for Latin America and the Caribbean(ECLAC)

 In partnership with ECLAC, we offer a series of workshops more squarely focused on Big Data and the Digital Economy in the Latin American and the Caribbean region for UN and governmental staff and civil society members.
-Three editions have been delivered in Santiago de Chile (March 2016), São Paulo (September 2017) and Mexico City (October 2017).
-A fourth workshop will be held in Bogotá (Q1 2018).
+Five editions have been delivered in: Santiago de Chile (March 2016), São Paulo (September 2017), Mexico City (October 2017), Santo Domingo (April 2019), and Bogotá (May 2019).

 Santiago de chile, chile